YTread Logo

 rep yarmuth calls trump s 4 8 trillion budget destructive

-The CBO went before the committee last week with our annual report that said tax cuts only 20% of the cost of tax cuts are recovered through the economy, so 80% of tax cuts taxes are reduced.
-GDP and last year was 1% so again we can't just keep doing the same thing over and over again that the Republicans want to do thinking a trickle down strategy works it never has and it won't so there's obviously a primary in New Hampshire. that will take place today as well, which candidate would be the most apt to do what you say you want done that's a big question that I haven't backed in the race and I think the key factor is not necessarily going to be who is going to be next sits in the White House is what kind of Congress does it have and I think that's really what we need to focus on is who can who can not only win the White House but can get people into the Senate and preserve our majority in the house because otherwise, whether it's Bernie Sanders or Joe Biden or any of the others, they won't be able to pass an agenda
+The CBO came to the committee last week with our annual report that said that tax cuts only 20% of the cost of tax cuts is recovered through the economy, so 80% of tax cuts are reduce.
+GDP and last year was 1% so again we can't keep doing the same thing over and over again what Republicans want to do thinking a trickle down strategy works never has and won't so that obviously there is a primary in New Hampshire.
+Also taking place today is which candidate would be best suited to do what you say you want to do.
+That's a big question that I haven't supported in the race and I think the key factor won't necessarily be who is next. person sitting in the White House depends on what kind of Congress you have and I think that's really what we need to focus on is who can, who can not only win the White House but can also bring people to the Senate and preserve our majority in the House because otherwise, whether it's Bernie Sanders or Joe Biden or any of the others, they won't be able to pass an agenda.

 If you have any copyright issue, please Contact